Vishishtadvaita: Brahman

 There is a subtle difference between Ishvara and Brahman.
-Ishvara is the substantive part of Brahman, while jivas and jagat are its modes (also secondary attributes), and kalyana-gunas (auspicious attributes) are the primary attributes.
+Ishvara is the substantive part of Brahman, while Jivas and jagat are its modes (also secondary attributes), and kalyana-gunas (auspicious attributes) are the primary attributes.
 The secondary attributes become manifested in the effect state when the world is differentiated by name and form.
 The kalyana-gunas are eternally manifest.

-Brahman is the description of Ishvara when comprehended in fullness– i.e., a simultaneous vision of Ishvara with all his modes and attributes.
+Brahman is the description of Ishvara when comprehended in fullness—i.e., a simultaneous vision of Ishvara with all his modes and attributes.

-The relationship between Brahman and Jivas, Jagat is expressed by Rāmānujā in numerous ways.
-He calls this relationship as one of:
+Cit and acit are completely dependent on Brahman.
+The following examples illustrate the relationship between Brahman and jivas: